-The Centre entered into interest rate swaps in order to reduce the impact of fluctuating interest rates on its long-term debt.
+The Centre entered into interest rate swaps in order to reduce the impact of fluctuating interest rates on its long-term debt for the new hospital development.
 These swaps effectively lock-in the interest rate applicable on the long-term debt.
 These swap agreements require periodic exchange of payments without the exchange of the notional principal amount on which the payments are based.
-Notional amounts represents the contract amounts to which interest rates are applied to calculation the cash flows to be exchanged.
-The notional amount of the Centre's interest rate swaps as of March 31, 2019 is \$93,912,000.
+Notional amount represents the contract amounts to which interest rates are applied to calculate the cash flows to be exchanged.
+The notional amount of the Centre's interest rate swaps as at March 31, 2020 is \$93,912,000 (2019 - \$93,912,000).

-Fair value of the interest rate swaps was calculated using the discounted cash flow method.
-Fair value as of March 31, 2019 of these interest rate swaps is (\$5,619,965) and is reported on the statement of financial position.
+Fair value of the interest rate swaps was calculated based on the present value of the estimated future cash flows using observable Canadian dollar interest rate swap yield curves obtained from dealer quotes.
+Fair value as at March 31, 2020 of these interest rate swaps is \$13,007,391 (2019 - \$5,619,965) and is reported as a liability on the statement of financial position.

 The Centre pays standby fees related to the interest rate swaps related to the non-revolving loans at 0.05%.
-Standby fees expensed in 2019 were \$20,925 (2018 - \$ nil).
+Standby fees expensed in 2020 were \$32,589 (2019 - \$20,925).